The value of the treats that you use when you are training your puppy or dog should be high.

 Treats are meant to be used as a motivator.
 A form of payment for your puppy or dog.

 If we compare the training treats that we use as a monetary wage for our dog this gives us a clearer understanding of the value of the treat.
-I would value kibble and the coachies treats at being equivalent to 1 penny and the meat and fish treats would be equivalent to a £20 note.
+I would value kibble and processed treats at being equivalent to 1 penny and the cooked or dehydrated meat and fish treats would be equivalent to a £20 note.

 I have listed below the types of treats that I often see being used in classes and they have been listed from the lowest value to the highest value.